danielpontello/winterm-retro-shader/README.md

 # winterm-retro-shader
-A retro/cyberpunk-style shader for Windows Terminal.
-This is a tweaked version from the stock [Retro shader](https://github.com/microsoft/terminal/blob/main/samples/PixelShaders/Retro.hlsl) from Windows Terminal.
+A retro/cyberpunk-style HLSL shader for Windows Terminal.
+This is a tweaked version of the stock [Retro shader](https://github.com/microsoft/terminal/blob/main/samples/PixelShaders/Retro.hlsl).

 ![Preview](docs/preview.gif)